Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture

 In this section, we state and discuss further and more detailed results about the properties of Julia continua, going beyond those mentioned in the introduction.
 Let us begin by providing the formal definition of the concepts from continuum theory that have already been mentioned.

 \begin{defn}[Terminal points; span zero; arc-like continua] Let $X$ be a continuum; i.e.\ $X$ is a non-empty compact, connected metric space. \begin{enumerate}[(a)] \item A point $x\in X$ is called a \emph{terminal point} of $X$ if, for any two subcontinua $A,B\subset X$ with $x\in A\cap B$, either $A\subset B$ or $B\subset A$. \item $X$ is said to have \emph{span zero} if, for any subcontinuum $\mathcal{A}\subset X\times X$ whose first and second coordinates both project to the same subcontinuum $A\subset X$, $\mathcal{A}$ must intersect the diagonal.
-(I.e., if $\pi_1(\A)=\pi_2(\A)$, then there is $x\in X$ such that $(x,x)\in \mathcal{A}$.) \item $X$ is said to be \emph{arc-like} if, for every $\eps>0$, there exists a continuous function $g\colon X\to [0,1]$ such that $\diam(g^{-1}(t))<\eps$ for all $t\in [0,1]$. \item $X$ is called a \emph{pseudo-arc} if $X$ is arc-like and also \emph{hereditarily indecomposable} (i.e., every point of $X$ is terminal). \end{enumerate} \end{defn} For the benefit of those readers who have not encountered these concepts before, let us make a few comments regarding their meaning. \begin{enumerate}[(1)] \item As mentioned in the introduction, one may think of terminal points as a natural analogue of the endpoints of an arc.
+(I.e., if $\pi_1(\A)=\pi_2(\A)$, then there is $x\in X$ such that $(x,x)\in \mathcal{A}$.) \item A non-degenerate continuum $X$ is said to be \emph{arc-like} if, for every $\eps>0$, there exists a continuous function $g\colon X\to [0,1]$ such that $\diam(g^{-1}(t))<\eps$ for all $t\in [0,1]$. \item $X$ is called a \emph{pseudo-arc} if $X$ is arc-like and also \emph{hereditarily indecomposable}. \end{enumerate} \end{defn} For the benefit of those readers who have not encountered these concepts before, let us make a few comments regarding their meaning. \begin{enumerate}[(1)] \item As mentioned in the introduction, one may think of terminal points as analogous to the endpoints of an arc.
 However, keep in mind that there may be more than two terminal points~-- indeed, for any hereditarily indecomposable continuum, such as a pseudo-arc, \emph{all} points are terminal.